 Hemmed in by high mountains that straddle the middle of Afghanistan, Ghor is one of the most geographically inhospitable regions of the country.
 Many areas are inaccessible during the winter while others are many miles from market places.
 Much of the province is at such a high altitude that little can be grown by way of large scale crops.
 Many women have never had a piece of fruit pass their lips and their meals consist of bread, tea and occasionally, potatoes.
 Due to widespread malnutrition, most households have no choice but to resort to selling off livestock and valuable possessions, preventing them from overcoming poverty and rebuilding their lives.
-More worryingly, some parents have no other option but to marry off their young daughters to obtain money to survive.
+Even more concerning, some parents have no other option but to marry off their young daughters to obtain money to survive.

 Afghanaid began work in Ghor in 2000, when it launched a rural development programme in Cheghcharan and neighbouring districts with support from the European Community.
 Ghor was chosen as it was a largely forgotten province with enormous needs.
 Afghanaid was on of the first NGOs to work there and has taken a leading role in campaigning for international support for the development of the province.

 Samangan is located approximately two hundred and fifty kilometres north west of Kabul, straddling the main road between the capital and Mazar-i-Sharif.
-Whilst accessibility is relatively good and climatic extremes are less significant then elsewhere, the province suffers disproportionately from lack of access to water, often necessitating the drilling of deep wells, which bring further risks of water table depletion and soil salinity.
-The majority of people are Uzbeks and 90% of them are employed in agriculture.
+Whilst accessibility is relatively good and climatic extremes are less significant then elsewhere, the province suffers disproportionately from lack of access to water, often necessitating the drilling of deep wells, which bring further risks of water table depletion and increased soil salinity.
+The majority of people are Uzbeks with 90% of them employed in agriculture.
 Only 20% of the land is irrigated, while 80% is rain-fed.
-Almonds, walnuts and pistachios, the most marketable products rom Samangan, are exported internationally.
+Almonds, walnuts and pistachios, the most marketable products in Samangan, are exported internationally.
 Livestock products are also an important source of income.